Interested in becoming a Pinterest manager? You’re in the right place!

 You need to be good at whatever services you choose to sell.
 If it’s pin design, you have to be good at designing high-quality pins that many Pinterest users will click on and repin.

-Because you may meet clients that are new to Pinterest, you may be the one to set everything up.
+Because you may meet clients who are new to Pinterest, you may be the one to set everything up.
 So, it’s best to learn about and be good at all the Pinterest management services and only offer specific ones to clients with specific needs.

 4. Create your website